timgates42/pyjs/README.rst

    used: versions 1.9.0 or 1.9.1 are known to be suitable, as is version 9.0.
 Versions 10 and above are known to segfault.
-The Mozilla Foundation is NOT paying attention to the stability of xulrunner for embedded purposes: many applications (not just pyjamas-desktop) are now being left without working, stable code.
+The Mozilla Foundation is NOT paying attention to the stability of xulrunner for embedded purposes: many applications (not just pyjs-desktop) are now being left without working, stable code.

 2. PyWebKitGtk